AdobeDocs/document-cloud-learn.en/help/acrobat/getting-started/edit-pdf.md

 ---
-title: Edit text in a PDF
+title: Edit Text in a PDF
 description: Learn how to edit words, phrases, or even entire pages in your PDF
 feature: Edit PDF
 role: User